 In 2015, an Apple-1 appeared on eBay and I saw this auction by chance.
 A real Apple-1?
 I couldn't believe it at first.
-For many collectors, finding such a historical unit in a very good condition is like finding the holy grail!
+For many collectors the Apple-1 is the holy grail.
 Only later I took part in auctions of the well-known auction houses.

 After that, I was able to buy several hundred other computers.

 Meanwhile, I have not only visited the salesman of Copson Apple-1, Bob Luther, in Alexandria / Virginia, whom I thank for an interesting impression during the celebration of Halloween in his neighborhood, but also David Larsen.
 He had a gigantic collection of old computers and four Apple-1.
 On his farm, I was a guest and we talked a lot about computers.
 To this day, I deeply regret not having accepted his offer to take over the entire collection.